Global Climate Cooling Facts

 Is the Earth really cooling?

 Study of the orbital mechanics of the solar system in the 1970s led Russians to believe the Earth was about to cool and we should prepare quickly because it will be catastrophic.
 Their arguments were lost in the rush to warming group-think in the 1990s, but the arguments for impending cold are well founded and still believed by many good scientists.
-As the sun goes even quiter and January, 2008 saw the greatest year to year temperature drop ever (128 years of NASA GISS data), it is clear cooling needs to be considered as a very plausible future.
+As the sun goes even quieter and January, 2008 saw the greatest year to year temperature drop ever (128 years of NASA GISS data) and thru the end of 2008 remains relatively cool, it is clear cooling needs to be considered as a very plausible future.
 This is highlighted by 2 papers published in March 2008.
 Scafetta and West showed that up to 69% of observed warming is from the sun and remind us that the sun is projected to cool and Ramanathan and Carmichael show that soot has 60% of the warming power of CO2.
 Both papers state that these factors are underappreciated by IPCC.
+The soot may well explain the Arctic melting, as it has recently for Asian glaciers.
+Many scientists believe the temperature changes are more dependent on the sun than CO2, similar to the relationship in your home with your furnace.
+With the Sun's face nearly quiet, the monthly patterns over the last 12 months are most similar to those of 1797 preceding the Dalton Minimum of 1798-1823 during the little ice age (Timo Niroma).

 The southern hemisphere has been cooling over the last 10 years, just about as much as the north has been warming.
-There is no proof of warming outside of natural variation.Northern Hemispher Ice Cover When 3 of the highest 5 or 6 years in the temperature record (since 1890) occurred over 70 years ago and 1900 was warmer than recent years in the USA (where the best data are), we are no where near statistical proof, nor even evidence of warming.
+There is no proof within observational data of warming outside of natural variation.Northern Hemispher Ice Cover- click for latest When 3 of the highest 5 or 6 years in the temperature record (since 1890) occurred over 70 years ago and 1900 was warmer than recent years in the USA (where the best data are), we are nowhere near statistical proof, nor even evidence of warming.
 Modelers are still unable to include important variables and no one is able to predict the future.
-At least Hadley Centre have taken a shot at it (below).
+At least Hadley Centre have tried (below).
 While CO2 continues to rise, the temperature has stabilized at a warm level, but not unusually so.
 Which way will it go?
 The world seems to be betting on warming.
 However, the probability of cooling may be equally valid and we must be prepared for both.
 Cooling presents the real danger.
 Things that go up and down only go so high.
 It has always been this way.
 Image of current northern sea ice (latest).
+Check the S. hemisphere sea ice (latest).

 Hadley Centre Climate Prediction

 The chart below is from the Climatic Research Unit (CRU) at the University of East Anglia, which is well respected for its historical databases maintained at the global level, and which are used in IPCC assessments.
-Links to similar charts, but all slightly different with different assumptions or algorithms to fill in missing or sparse data, are provided in the left margin below.
-The JMA site is recommended because it is interactive and allows you to query the data base.
+See the chart for 1860 to present by month, year and quarter by hemisphere.
+Note that "global" warming is greatest in the Northern hemisphere.
+Links to similar charts, Hadley composite charts but all slightly different with different assumptions or algorithms to fill in missing or sparse data, are provided in the left margin below.
+The Japan Met.
+Agency (JMA) site is recommended because it is interactive and allows you to query the data base.
 For example, go to the JMA site and try different months, such as August and September.
 This will confirm the IPCC models that predict more warming will occur during the winter months than the summer.
 We don't know if this true.

 As the number of stations (often rural) has fallen the temperature has risen in an inverse relationship, suggesting the Urban Heat Island effect is the key component of any rise.